Miscarriage: Should I Have Treatment to Complete a Miscarriage?

 Jennifer, age 36

-When I began to bleed during my 10th week, I went in to see my obstetrician.
+When I began to bleed during my 10th week, I went in to see my doctor.
 She examined me and told me that I might be miscarrying, but we'd have to wait to see for sure.
 That was a terrible time.
 A couple of days later, it was clear that I was miscarrying, because I was passing some tissue.
 My doctor told me that I could have a D&C or let the miscarriage happen on its own.
 I decided that the natural course of things was best for me.
 After a couple of weeks, the bleeding tapered off.
 It took me a while before I was ready to try to get pregnant again, and I met with a counselor to help me get through those first few months.
 I think it helped me, though, to have gone through the slower process of physically and emotionally losing the pregnancy.

 Renna, age 30